DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 > Select a provider type

-If the user has answered ‘yes’ to ‘Is the organisation an accredited body?’, and
+If the user has answered ‘yes’ to ‘Is the organisation an accredited body?’, the provider type cannot be a school.
+If the user chooses ‘School’, we show the error message:

- ‘Schools can’t be accredited providers.

 > Accredited provider cannot be a school

 ##### URN

 If the user has chosen ‘School’ as a provider type, they must enter a URN for the school.
-If they don’t enter a URN, we show an error message:
+If they do not enter a URN, we show an error message:

 > Enter a unique reference number (URN)